mediafly/await-the/README.md

 <dl>
 <dt><a href="#module_Limiter">Limiter</a></dt>
-<dd><p>Given a collection and a task return resolved values of the task being ran per value via the emitters</p>
+<dd><p>Given a collection and a task, return resolved values of the task being ran per value via emitted events.</p>
 </dd>
 <dt><a href="#module_all">all</a> ⇒ <code>Array</code></dt>
 <dd><p>Given a collection of functions, promises, or basic types &#39;run&#39; them all at a specified limit</p>